From Autumn to Ashes: Musical style and influences

-The band's styles included emo, screamo, post-hardcore, and metalcore.
+The band's styles includes emo, screamo, post-hardcore, and metalcore.
+Kerrang! referred to them as simply "hardcore", as well as a "MySpace band".

 For his stylistic influences for playing drums, Mark references Stewart Copeland of The Police who he "always thought ... had a really good style", Neil Peart of Rush, John Bonham of Led Zeppelin, and Keith Moon of The Who.
 Following the release of The Fiction We Live, then screaming vocalist Perri explained that the lyrics he was writing for the forthcoming album (Abandon Your Friends) would feature lyrics that were inspired by Billy Joel, stating that they were "billyjoelesque" because "they're more straightforward, not what I'm thinking, what I'm feeling, instead of poetry and shit".
 However, it is unclear whether the lyrics were used on the album, as was revealed by Mark in 2007, that Perri had not contributed to Abandon Your Friends and it was Mark who had ghostwritten the lyrics.
+Other influences they have cited include A.R.E.
+Weapons, Further Seems Forever, On the Might of Princes, Glassjaw, Mötley Crüe, Black Sabbath and Iron Maiden.

 From Autumn to Ashes also combines genres as Mark has said, The combinations of genres allows them to tour with a variety of bands with different styles.
 They are able to "go on tour with Taking Back Sunday one month and go on tour with Shadows Fall the next month."